 This color combination is natural and youthful and could be used for inspirational communication.
 Give a firm farewell to the dark days of winter with these gorgeous colors!

-Black (#000000FF) & White (#FFFFFFFF)
+Black (#000000FF) and White (#FFFFFFFF)

 The combination works because it creates ultimate balance.
 Black is strong and dominant and white is peaceful and pure.
 From a tonal point of view, they are polar opposites, but it is this contrast that makes black and white so effective together.

-Cherry Tomato (ED2B33FF) and Rapture Rose (D85A7FFF)
+Cherry Tomato (#ED2B33FF) and Rapture Rose (#D85A7FFF)

 Another combination that challenges the rules is this tomato red and dusky pink.
 Red and pink can sometimes be an eye-watering combination, and not in a good way!
 But it can work – the important thing to get right is the balance of tones.

 This twosome is successful because neither are vying for attention.
 They are close in terms of saturation – or in non-designer jargon – the shade intensity.
-If either or both, were brighter, they would clash.
+If either, or both, were brighter they would clash.

 Red and pink are also a monochromatic color scheme which makes for a complementary palette.
 Monochromatic means that they exist in the same color family.
-White, grey or black can be added to the base hue, which in this case is red.
+White, gray, or black can be added to the base hue, which in this case is red.
 Mixing these together can create a variety of tints, shades, and tones, such as pink.